Aric Nesbitt

-Aric Nesbitt (born January 25, 1980) is a member of the Michigan Senate, representing the 20th district, which includes most of Van Buren County, Central Allegan County, Northern Berrien County and Byron Township & Gaines Township in Kent County.
-He serves as the minority leader of the Michigan State Senate and previously served as President pro tempore.
-He received the Distinguished Alumnus of the Year Award from Hillsdale College for being a conservative reformer.
+Aric Nesbitt (born January 25, 1980) is an American politician serving as a member of the Michigan Senate, representing the 20th district, which includes most of Van Buren County, Central Allegan County, Northern Berrien County and Byron Township & Gaines Township in Kent County.
+A Republican, he serves as the minority leader of the Michigan State Senate and previously served as president pro tempore.
 He previously represented the 66th District in the Michigan House of Representatives and served as the Michigan Lottery Commissioner from 2017 to 2018.
-Nesbitt was elected in November 2010 to the Michigan House of Representatives, served three terms, and served as the House Majority Floor Leader and chair of the House Committee on Energy & Technology.
-He is a member of the Republican Party and resides south of Lawton, Michigan with his wife, Trisha, daughter, Catherine, and son, William.

-Early life
+Early life and education

-Nesbitt grew up on a six generation family dairy & grape farm in Porter Township, just south of Lawton in Van Buren County.
-He is the middle of five kids, with two older brothers and two younger sisters.
-He said this taught him the values of hard work, self-government, and independence.
-His dad served three tours in Viet Nam and came back home to run the family dairy farm.
+Nesbitt grew up on a sixth generation family dairy and grape farm in Porter Township, just south of Lawton, Michigan in Van Buren County.
+He is the middle of five children, with two older brothers and two younger sisters.
 He served as a page in the U.S. House of Representatives during his junior year of high school and was a delegate to the American Legion Boy's Nation between his junior and senior year of high school.

-Education

 Nesbitt graduated from Lawton High School in 1998, the same school as his father and grandfather.
 During his senior year of high school he was dual enrolled at Kalamazoo Valley Community College.
-He earned a B.A. in economics from Hillsdale College December 2001 and later earned his master's degree in international business from Norwegian School of Economics, NHH.
+He earned a B.A. in economics from Hillsdale College in December 2001 and later earned his master's degree in international business from the Norwegian School of Economics.